-Due to the size and activities occurring within the Provo River Basin area it is impossible to plan for and prevent every scenario which may contaminate waters within the watershed.
+Due to the size of the Provo River Basin and activities occurring within the area it is impossible to plan for and prevent every scenario which may contaminate waters within the watershed.
 Therefore it is necessary for those using water from the watershed to have a contingency plan in place to the protect public health and water supply in the event of contamination.
-In the event of an emergency, such as a chemical spill or vehicle entering the Provo River or Deer Creek Reservoir, the following notification tree (see Figure 12.1) will be followed in order to notify each utility.
+In the event of an emergency, such as a chemical spill or vehicle entering the Provo River or Deer Creek Reservoir, the notification tree in Figure 12.1 will be followed in order to notify each utility.
 After notification, each utility will determine the appropriate action to be taken, which may include closing the intake from Deer Creek Reservoir and using other water sources until the contamination is eliminated.